7 Tips To Build Self-Esteem In Children & Activities To Do

 Self-esteem Games And Activities For Kids

-Here are a few games and activities that can build up a child’s self-confidence.
+If you are wondering how to build confidence in kids, here are a few games and activities that can build a child’s self-confidence.

 1. ‘I am’ activity